cuappdev/podcast-ios/README.md

 # Podcast iOS Client

-Podcast is another app from [CUAppDev](http://cuappdev.org), a project team at Cornell University.
+Podcast is another app from [Cornell AppDev](http://cornellappdev.com), a project team at Cornell University.
 It is a podcast client that seeks to transform the way you listen to, interact with, and share and discover podcast content.

 ## Development
 ### Installation